 Computers, smartphones, and cloud-based services are a mainstay of business.
 With them we transact finance, submit tax information, and house proprietary company documents.
 This data is sensitive, and its loss can have significant impact.
 And don’t forget about paper.
 Though our use of flat white sheets has steadily decreased for several years, most businesses still store sensitive business data on them.
 If this information, electronic or otherwise, is stolen due to a security breach, replacing or restoring it could prove costly and negatively impact revenue.
 Data breaches exposed 4.1 billion records in the first half of 2019 alone.
-Cyber Liability Insurance can protect businesses against the expense of data breaches and is a critical part of a business’s larger cyber security plan.
+Cyber Liability Insurance can protect businesses against the expense of ransomware, cyber fraud, and data breaches and is a critical part of a business’s larger cyber security plan.

 Possibly even more significant, our electronic platforms also store information regarding clients, vendors, and employees, including Personally Identifiable Information (PII), payment methods, and sensitive business data.
 If such data is lost or stolen, data owners may sue for damages.
 Courts routinely require a high degree of due care for businesses storing data.

 Everyday Claim Examples

 - An employee pays an invoice as usual, not knowing the vendor’s email was hacked and the invoice fraudulent.
 Payment went to a different account and is not recoverable.

 - An employee opens an email attachment from what appears to be a trusted source and unknowingly infects the network with ransomware.

 - A salesperson’s phone is stolen at a coffee shop while they step away to the counter.
 It was not locked and within an hour hackers have downloaded sensitive client data from their email and the network.
 The business is now liable for damage caused by the data breach plus notification costs.